NEW ISSUE OF SECURITIES (CHAPTER 6 OF LISTING REQUIREMENTS) : FUND RAISING | MarketScreener

 Changes in Director's Interest Pursuant to Section 219 of CA 2016

-Alam Maritim Resources Bhd published this content on 17 September 2020 and is solely responsible for the information contained therein.
-Distributed by Public, unedited and unaltered, on 17 September 2020 09:24:10 UTC
+YKGI Holdings Bhd published this content on 18 September 2020 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 18 September 2020 10:39:08 UTC